evanl23/learn-git/tasks/branch.md

 using `git add` and `git rm`.
 However, we are dealing with the contents of a file, so we need to tackle that head-on.

+There are several ways to deal with merge conflicts, but one common way is to use the command `git mergetool`.
+This will lead you to a window with three
+screens: the two files that are in conflict (up top), and the result of the merge (below).